metadatacenter/cedar-docker-deploy/README.md

     startmonitoring

 You can examine the status of running components using the ``cedarss`` command.
 It will list all CEDAR services and their status.

 ### 8. Log in to the CEDAR Application

 Check the application from a browser at the following URL [https://cedar.metadatacenter.orgx](https://cedar.metadatacenter.orgx).

-Log in with these user/password combinations: cedar-admin/Password123, test1@test.com/test1, test2@test.com/test2, my@user.com/my
+Log in with one of these user/password combinations: cedar-admin/Password123, test1@test.com/test1, test2@test.com/test2, my@user.com/my

 The Keycloak administration interface is located [here](https://auth.metadatacenter.orgx/auth/admin/).